SubCommand Name and Help¶

 Recap¶

-The precedence to generate a command's name and help, from lowest priority to highest, is:
+The precedence to generate a command's help, from lowest priority to highest, is:

 - Implicitly inferred from